Unlike modern lions, cave lions didn't have a significant mane.

 The cave lion is in the genus Panthera, which includes the modern-day lion, jaguar, tiger, and leopard.
 Some researchers, after studying the skull shapes of different members of the Panthera genus, believe the cave lion may be more closely related to modern-day tigers than modern lions.

-Animals That Lived at the Same Time as Cave Lions
+Animals That Lived at the Same Time

 - Saber-Tooth Tigers – Recognizable by their curved canine teeth that were visible even when the mouth was closed.
 Found nearly worldwide.